ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

     - We specify `443` because we are using `https`
     - We provide the IP of the nginx endpoint at platform.sh (`1.2.3.4` in this example)
-- `--header "Surrogate-Capability: abc=ESI/1.0"`, strictly speaking not needed when fetching the user-context-hash, but this tells [[= product_name =]] that client understands ESI tags.
-  It is good practice to always include this header when imitating the HTTP Cache.
+- `--header "Surrogate-Capability: abc=ESI/1.0"`, strictly speaking not needed when fetching the user-context-hash, but this tells [[= product_name =]] that client understands ESI tags. it's good practice to always include this header when imitating the HTTP Cache.
 - `--header "accept: application/vnd.fos.user-context-hash"` tells [[= product_name =]] that the client wants to receive the user-context-hash
 - `--header "x-fos-original-url: /"` is required by the fos-http-cache bundle in order to deliver the user-context-hash
 - `https://www.staging.foobar.com.us-2.platformsh.site/_fos_user_context_hash` : here we use the hostname we earlier told curl how to resolve using `---resolve`. `/_fos_user_context_hash` is the route to the controller that are able to deliver the user-context-hash.
-- You may also provide the session cookie (`--cookie ".....=....") for a logged-in-user if you are interested in the x-user-context-hash for a different user but anonymous
+- You may also provide the session cookie (`--cookie ".....=....") for a logged-in-user if you're interested in the x-user-context-hash for a different user but anonymous

 The output for this command should look similar to this: